bbauska/HTML5-Basics/README.md

 <h3>Q. Explain some of the pros and cons for CSS animations versus JavaScript animations?</h3>

-Regarding optimization and responsiveness the debate bounces back and forth but, the concept is:
+<p>Regarding optimization and responsiveness the debate bounces back and forth but, the concept is:</p>

 <ul>
   <li>CSS animations allows the browser to choose where the animation processing is done,